foambubble/foam/docs/local-deploy.md

 # Instructions
 - Open the command line
 - Navigate into your foam folder
-- Switch to the github pages branch (if you do not have one create it):
-    - switch: `git checkout gh-pages`
-    - create: `git checkout -b gh-pages`
 - Initialize Bundler: `bundle init`
 - Configure Bundler install path ([optional](https://jekyllrb.com/tutorials/using-jekyll-with-bundler/#configure-bundler-install-path)): `bundle config set --local path 'vendor/bundle'`
 - Add to the Gemfile: